nodemcu/nodemcu-firmware/docs/en/modules/file.md

 Change current directory (and drive).
 This will be used when no drive/directory is prepended to filenames.

 Current directory defaults to the root of internal SPIFFS (`/FLASH`) after system start.

+!!! note

+    Command is only available when [FatFS support](../sdcard.md#enabling-fatfs) is compiled into the firmware.

 #### Syntax
 `file.chdir(dir)`